 Ethics in Transaction Cost Economics

-This paper provides Aristotelian virtue ethics analysis of decisions regarding the UN internal oversight governance structures focused on Transaction Cost Economics (TCE) theory.
-We explore “probity” and “independence” transactions’ attributes through historical narrative case based research to answer to the question – Why consecutive decisions to strengthen internal oversight structures did not relieve “probity” hazards?
-Our analysis shows that, at the UN, increased oversight governance structures, i.e. incentives, did not relieve probity/ethics hazards as predicted in TCE (Williamson, 1999).
-It follows that executive powers’ as well as overseers’ systematically trumpeted the UN “rules of the game”, breaching probity/ethics, disregarding the oversight independence prerogative as well as the UN Charter failing to contribute to the “common good” and to protect the UN mission.
-It also follows that, as it stands by now, the internal oversight mechanism design is deffective insofar as the UN Charter, positions the Secretary-General in constant conflict of interest empowering he/she with both executive and judiciary powers.
-We apply Williamson’s Public and Private Bureaucracies TCE for the first time.
-It results that it should be modified to include “virtue ethics” behavioral assumption as a transaction costs’ reduction device and explanatory framework for ethical failures abandoning the opportunism behavioral assumption.
+Purpose: This paper provides an Aristotelian virtue ethics analysis of decisions regarding the UN internal oversight governance structures focused on Transaction Cost Economics (TCE) theory.
+Design/methodology/approach: We explore “probity” and “independence” transactions’ attributes through historical narrative case-based research to answer the question – Why did consecutive executive decisions to strengthen internal oversight structures not relieve “probity” hazards?
+Findings: Our analysis shows that at the UN increased oversight governance structures, i.e. incentives, did not relieve probity/ethics hazards as predicted in TCE (Williamson, 1999).
+It follows that executive powers as well as overseers systematically trumpeted the UN “rules of the game”, breaching probity/ethics and disregarding the oversight independence prerogative and the UN Charter, failing to contribute to the “common good” and to protect the UN mission.
+It also follows that, as it stands now, the UN´s governance system does not accord full independence to the internal oversight: the Secretary-General is positioned in constant conflict of interest by virtue of the powers granted by the UN Charter.
+This deffective institutional design may be aggraveted whenever the Secretary-General behaves opportunistically.
+Originality/value: First time application of Williamson’s Public and Private Bureaucracies TCE.
+We find that TCE should be modified to include “virtue ethics” behavioral assumption as a transaction costs’ reduction device and explanatory framework for ethical failures, abandoning the opportunism behavioral assumption.